 How often are students expected to test?

-Students, faculty, and staff who have met the criteria to come into Cornell Tech academic spaces (the Bloomberg Center and/or Tata Innovation Center) or live in The House are required to be tested weekly.
-Individuals who fail to be tested as instructed, will have their access to campus buildings turned off.
+All students who have met the criteria to come into Cornell Tech academic spaces (the Bloomberg Center and/or Tata Innovation Center) or live in The House are required to be tested weekly.

 How accurate is the test?

 No medical test is 100% accurate, and tests for COVID-19 are no exception.
 Nevertheless, polymerase chain reaction (PCR) tests have played a critical role in responding to the pandemic and, where used aggressively, have helped to minimize spread.
 Among the widely used sample sources for PCR testing, most studies have shown nasopharyngeal (NP) swabs to be most sensitive (i.e., fewer false negative results), with sensitivity estimates during the relevant part of an infection’s time course ranging from 70 to 90%.

 Where can I get a diagnostic test outside of the campus surveillance program?

 For students in NYC looking to obtain a diagnostic COVID-19 test, you can find a free testing site near you here.
 Students have also had success with the following same or next-day testing options (please note that there may be fees associated with these tests so you should check ahead):

 For additional locations in the United States, use this tool to search by your zip code.